 8. Choking

 For those who are able to cough or speak, have them sit up and cough.
 This is called partial choking.
+In all cases of choking, remember to call for emergency help if the obstruction cannot be cleared quickly or if the person’s condition worsens.

 9. Seizure

 Seizures usually involve jerking and twitching of the body, but the person could also be still and unresponsive.
 Unless the patient is at risk of hurting themselves, do not try to stop the shaking.
 Move any objects out of the person’s way and protect their head by putting something soft under it.
 You will want to roll the person to their side.
 Make sure they are comfortable and do not put anything into their mouth.
+Knowing basic first aid for seizures can help you manage the situation until medical help arrives.

 10. Stroke